Botox Injections: Purpose, Procedure, Risks and Results

 - wrinkles between the eyebrows, called frown lines, glabellar lines, or elevens

-- wrinkles round the eyes, referred to as crow’s feet
+- moreover, wrinkles around the eyes referred to as crow’s feet

 - horizontal creases within the forehead